FunNoober/open-source-software-giga-list/README.md

 # Digital Audio Workstations
 Software that is intended to either edit audio, create audio, or both.
 ## Audacity
+A proffesional Audio editing software with many baked in features and an easy to use interface. \
 [Audacity](https://www.audacityteam.org/)
 ## LMMS
+A limited music creation software but comes with many filters and supports for VSTs. \
 [LMMS](https://lmms.io/)
 ## Ardour
 [Ardour](https://ardour.org/)